-What is the most important question any of us can ask?
-Christianity says that it is the question of how we will die.
-This is not the question of what way will we die, but it is the question of the state of our soul when we die.
-Listen to this sermon on John 8:21-24 as Dr. Martyn Lloyd-Jones explains how many simply wonder if they will die rich or poor, lonely or surrounded by friends, in war or peace.
-Yet, while these may be important questions, the most important is whether or not we are right with God.
+What is the most important question anyone can ask?
+Christianity says that it is the question of how all will die.
+This is not the question of what way will they die, but it is the question of the state of the soul when they die.
+In this sermon on John 8:21–24 titled “Two Ways of Dying,” Dr. Martyn Lloyd-Jones explains how many simply wonder if they will die rich or poor, lonely or surrounded by friends, in war or peace.
+Yet, while these may be important questions, the most important is whether or not one is right with God.
 Jesus teaches that all who die in their sins and apart from Him will be condemned.
-While many may believe that they will continue to exist after they die, this is still wrong if it does not include the Bible's teaching in the final judgment, resurrection of the dead, and necessity of believing the Gospel.
+While many may believe that they will continue to exist after they die, this is still wrong if it does not include the Bible’s teaching in the final judgment, resurrection of the dead, and necessity of believing the gospel.
 What, then, is the right way to die?
 Dr. Martyn Lloyd-Jones says that the only way to die in peace is to believe that Jesus is who He says He is, and that He has done what He has said He will.
 It is to believe that Jesus is the only savior of the world and that He has redeemed all those that believe in Him.

 Additional Scripture Translations

 21Then He said again to them, “I am going away, and you will look for Me, and will die in your sin; where I am going, you cannot come.”
 22So the Jews were saying, “Surely He will not kill Himself, will He, since He says, ‘Where I am going, you cannot come’?”
 23And He was saying to them, “You are from below, I am from above; you are of this world, I am not of this world.
 24Therefore I said to you that you will die in your sins; for unless you believe that I am, you will die in your sins.”